AdobeDocs/experience-manager-forms-cloud-service.en/help/configuring-submit-actions.md

 ## Send Email {#send-email}

 You can use the **[!UICONTROL Send Email]** Submit Action to send an email to one or more recipients on successful submission of the form.
 The email generated can contain form data in a predefined format.
-For example, in the following template, customer name, shipping address, name of the state,and zip code are retrieved from submitted form data.
+For example, in the following template, customer name, shipping address, name of the state, and zip code are retrieved from submitted form data.

     ```